one-d-wide/netlink-bindings/README.md

 For example, to get info about a device you would use a "dump" kind of "get-device" request.
 That's usually what it means, although different subsystems may imply different things.
-The typical request looks like this:
+A typical request looks like this:

 ```rust
 use netlink_bindings::wireguard;